Pla Ra – Thailand’s fermented fish condiment

 Pla Ra (Thai: ปลาร้า, pronounced [plāː ráː]), is fermented fish.
-It is the traditional way, Thais in central provinces and in the North-East (Isan province) are eating fish and rice.
-In these rather poor provinces, there is only one rice growing cycle every year.
-The planting season starts in May and by end of June this season is over.
+Traditionally, Thais in the Central and Northeast provinces (Isan) eat fish and rice.
+In these relatively poor provinces, there is only one rice growing cycle every year.
+The planting season starts in May, and by the end of June, it is over.
 After planting, the rice fields are stocked with fish fingerlings.
 The growing season follows from July to November, and rice and fish are harvested in December.

-Rice can be dried and stored easily, whereas fish had to be preserved.
+Rice can be dried and stored easily, whereas fish have to be preserved.
 Farmers converted all suitable land into rice farming.
-Therefore, there was only restricted space left for fish, which could be caught wild and outside the rice farming cycle.
-Therefore, fish preservation was necessary.
-And best are either strong smelling or -tasting fish products, where a small amount could flavor lots of rice.
-This led to the production of fish sauce and fermented fish, of Pla Ra.
+Therefore, only restricted space was left for fish, which could be caught wild and outside the rice farming cycle.
+Thus, fish preservation was necessary.
+The best products are strong-smelling or strong-tasting fish products, where a small amount could flavor lots of rice.
+This led to the production of fish sauce and fermented fish of Pla Ra.

 Which fish species are used for preparing Pla Ra?